Meet Our Rabbis

 Rabbi Aaron Bisno

-In 2011, following Rabbi Bisno and Pittsburgh’s Bishop David Zubik leading a Jewish-Catholic Pilgrimage to Rome & Israel, His Holiness Pope Benedict XVI conferred upon Rabbi Bisno a Benemerenti Medal, for "outstanding contributions to interfaith relations."
-Instituted by the Holy See in 1832, Benemerenti Medals are Papal Honors reserved for non-Catholics who have provided unique service to the Catholic Church.
+Also in 2011, following Rabbi Bisno’s and Pittsburgh’s Catholic Bishop David Zubik’s leading a Jewish-Catholic Pilgrimage to Rome & Israel, Pope Benedict XVI conferred a Benemerenti Medal upon the rabbi for his "outstanding contributions to interfaith relations."
+Instituted by the Holy See in 1832, Benemerenti Medals are reserved for non-Catholics who have provided unique service to the Catholic Church.
+In 2017, Rabbi Bisno & Bishop Zubik led a second pilgrimage to Israel, this one for interfaith couples.

-Aaron is married to Michelle (nee Kaplan); the couple has two boys, Adam and Michael.
-They make their home in Point Breeze.
+Aaron is married to Michelle (nee Kaplan); the couple have two boys, Adam & Michael.

 Contact Rabbi Bisno: